phanxuanphucnd/TensorFlow-2.0-Tutorial/README.md

 ## Author

-This tutorail was implemented by Phuc Phan.
+Thank you for your interesting to this tutorail.

-For any questions or comments, please contact the following email: phanxuanphucnd@gmail.com
+For any questions or comments, please contact the following email: phanxuanphucnd@gmail.com.